munificent/craftinginterpreters/book/strings.md

 <aside name="convert" class="bottom">

 This is more conservative than most languages.
-In most languages, if one operand is a string, the other can be any type and it will be implicitly converted to a string and then the results concatenated.
+In other languages, if one operand is a string, the other can be any type and it will be implicitly converted to a string before concatenating the two.

 I think that's a fine feature, but would require writing tedious "convert to string" code for each type, so I left it out of Lox.